How to choose the perfect Book Title ?

 A qualified professional with experience and insight into the industry-specific publishing market will definitely add value for title selection.
 But such exclusive and standalone hiring may not be the best option in terms of cost and cohesiveness.

 You will be better served by specifying your need for professional assistance in picking your Book title while negotiating your contract with your publishing agency.
-In fact, at Authority on Demand, we consider picking book title an essential service and include it in all our packages.
+In fact, at The Books Factory, we consider picking book title an essential service and include it in all our packages.

 Call to Action